Minxrod/CETris/readme.md

 # Building
 You will need convbin and spasm-ng (see Tools section) placed in the tools/ directory.
 If you are on Windows and want to build, try using MinGW, the build script only works on Linux or similar.

+Run `./build.sh` to build everything.
+Both the data file and the program file, as well as the graphics testing file are built here.

+The default build setup uses the current time as the version indicator.
+To build with a specific version number, specify the first arugment: `./build.sh v0.8`

-Run `./build.sh` to build both the data file and the program file, as well as the test file.
-By default, this does not build with the Cesium header.
-Just add any argument, for example `./build.sh 1` to build with the Cesium header (this is the version with an icon)
+Just add any second argument, for example `./build.sh v0.8 1` to build with the Cesium header (this is the version with an icon, which adds about 300 bytes but looks nicer in shells).
+Note that the verison number in the header is currently separate from the in-program displayed version; make sure to modify tetrice.asm if building this way and you want matching versions.

 # Useful Resources
 ## Tools